Dental Bridge Arlington Heights, IL

 A dental bridge can be removable or fixed, anchored on either side by an existing tooth or dental implant.
 In many cases, Dr. Engelberg will recommend capping an existing tooth with a dental crown for added strength and stability.
 A dental bridge can provide many years of comfortable, functional smiles.

-Introducing dental implants has vastly changed the landscape of restorative dentistry and tooth replacement for both doctors and patients.
+Introducing dental implants has vastly changed the landscape of restorative dentistry and tooth replacement for doctors and patients.
 Dental implants can be more costly upfront but provide several key benefits for dental health that will outweigh the cost over time:

 • Bone retention: the tiny titanium post implanted in the jaw functions like a tooth root, stimulating natural bone cell growth to reduce jaw shrinkage, which can affect the bite and cause teeth to shift.